meetunix/InfluxClient/README.md

 flux.sendMeasurementToInfluxDB("temperature", 18.899999);
 ```

-If you want to write more than one data points at a time (only one http-request)
+If you want to write more than one data point at a time (and use only one http-request)
 you can use the `sendDataPointsToInfluxDB` method.

 ```
-DataPoint dataPoint[LEN];
+DataPoint dataPoints[LEN];

 for (int m = 0 ; m < LEN ; m++ ) {
     dataPoints[m].measurement = getMeasurementString(m); // 'temperature'